-The above approval mark affixed to a vehicle shows that the vehicle type concerned has, with regard to the installation of lighting and light-signalling devices, been approved in the Netherlands (E4) pursuant to UN Regulation No. 48 as amended by the 09 series of amendments.
-The approval number indicates that the approval was granted in accordance with the requirements of UN Regulation No. 48 as amended by the 09 series of amendments.
+The above approval mark affixed to a vehicle shows that the vehicle type concerned has, with regard to the installation of lighting and light-signalling devices, been approved in the Netherlands (E4) pursuant to UN Regulation No. 48 as amended by the 10 series of amendments.
+The approval number indicates that the approval was granted in accordance with the requirements of UN Regulation No. 48 as amended by the 10 series of amendments.

+Figure A2-II

-Model B
+Marking example – Model B

 (See paragraph 4.5. of this Regulation)